StevenBlack/vocab/million-dollar-words.md

 ### merman
 The male version of a mermaid.
 We hear about them less often, but they still make their way into fairy tales.
-Merman.

 ### messianic